epicchainlabs/epicchain-graphical-wizard/docs/storage-schema-overview.md

 tag, you will not get the Storage Schema Experience.
 If this happens, your `nuget.config` file is likely invalid or missing.

-### Using the Neo SmartContract Framework Preview Package
+### Using the EpicChain SmartContract Framework Preview Package

-Like the Neo C# compiler, Storage Schema uses an updated SmartContract Framework that's available as a preview from the private NuGet repository described above.
-The version of the SmartContract Framework referenced in your project should match the version of the Neo C# Compiler you have installed.
+Like the EpicChain C# compiler, Storage Schema uses an updated SmartContract Framework that's available as a preview from the private NuGet repository described above.
+The version of the SmartContract Framework referenced in your project should match the version of the EpicChain C# Compiler you have installed.

 The preview version of the SmartContract Framework can be added to an existing C# project via the `dotnet add package` command.
 The `add package` command must be run from the command line while